297. Why Women Physicians Are So Good at Doing Too Much

 • Doing less can be an act of love that allows systems and relationships to reorganize.

-• When we stop stabilizing what’s falling around us and tend to our own nervous systems first, is when change begins.
+• When we stop stabilizing what’s falling around us and tend to our nervous systems first, change begins.

 Join me for coaching or a retreat to explore how to change the overfunctioning habit.